 - 1 cup Dry Milk Powder

-Now, the math-minded brains among us may be reading the recipe up there and are thinking “Isn’t 1¼ cups equal to 10 ounces?
+Now, the math-minded brains among us may be reading the recipe up there and are thinking “Isn’t the 1¼ cups of water equal to 10 ounces?
 How can this be equal to a 12 ounce can?
 Explain yourself please!”

-I wondered this too and found that when you add in the 1 cup of dry milk powder, the mixture increases in volume and you end up with exactly 12 ounces.
-Yay!
+You’ll find that when you add in the 1 cup of dry milk powder, the mixture increases in volume and you end up with exactly 12 ounces.
+Perfect!